Author: Nathaniel Kangpan

 Five Structural Inefficiencies in an Executive’s $2.9m Core Portfolio

-Today’s deep dive is on the longer and more technical side for those of you interested in the details of what we’re doing behind the scenes and how that may differ from what other advisors do.
+Today’s deep dive is on the longer and more technical side.
+It is for those of you interested in the details of what we’re doing behind the scenes and how that may differ from what other advisors do.

 Note, I’ve provided illustrative examples of the kinds of impact these analyses can have for a $2.9m portfolio rather than the specific numbers we found for this client.
-This is out of both respect for client privacy and regulatory constraints that limit how much detail I share about a specific client.
+This is out of both respect for client privacy and regulatory constraints that limit how much detail I share about a client’s analysis.

-That said, we were told the clarity of our audit and the quantified impact of the findings directly led to this client joining Kangpan & Co.
+That said, this client told us the clarity of our audit and the quantified impact of the findings directly led to them joining Kangpan & Co.

 The five analyses from our audit we’ll highlight here are: